aguiar-arthur/-DEPRECATED-dev-environment/README.md

 # dev-environment
 [![Docker Publish](https://github.com/Aguiar575/dev-environment/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/Aguiar575/dev-environment/actions/workflows/docker-publish.yml)

-# Docker Image with Development Tools and cAdvisor

 This Docker image, based on Ubuntu, incorporates various development tools and utilities to enhance your development environment.
 The image is complemented by a Docker Compose file that includes cAdvisor, a container monitoring tool.
 The development tools encompass Git, LuaJIT, Rust, Clang, Lazygit, ClamAV, NVM, .NET, Pyenv, Neovim, and more.

 ## Usage